ASTXRTYS/Crewaistudio/AUREN_DOCS/AI_ASSISTANT_RULES.md

 7. **BRANCH AWARENESS** - Always know and communicate which branch is active
 8. **TRUST BUT VERIFY** - Never mark deployed without checking live site
 9. **CHECK NGINX CONFIG** - Always verify web root before deploying
+10. **OPTIMIZE CONTINUOUSLY** - Always look for better ways, but don't let it block progress
+11. **STATE OF READINESS IS TRUTH** - Check what exists before building
+12. **NO REMOVAL WITHOUT PERMISSION** - Only Founder can authorize removal from this file

 ---